 "Beautifully crafted meditations specifically designed to lead the reader to a deeper experience of the interior life."- Fr.
 Dennis Billy, C.Ss.R., St. Charles Borromeo Seminary

 "A very significant contribution to major religious literature."- Fr.
 George Rutler, Author, A Crisis of Saints

 Fr.
-Donald Haggerty, a priest of the Archdiocese of New York, has been a Professor of Moral Theology at St. Joseph's Seminary in New York and Mount St. Mary's Seminary in Maryland.
+Donald Haggerty a priest of the Archdiocese of New York, has been a Professor of Moral Theology at St. Joseph's Seminary in New York and Mount St. Mary's Seminary in Maryland.
 He has a long association as a spiritual director for Mother Teresa's Missionaries of Charity.
-He is the author of the book Contemplative Provocations.
+He is the author of the books Contemplative Hunger and Contemplative Provocations.